 You may also receive a deduction on certain shelter costs, such as electricity, rent or mortgage payments and water, if these costs are more than half of your household’s income after other deductions.
 Depending on your state, you may be eligible to receive a deduction for child support payments.
 In addition to these deductions, you must meet resource guidelines to apply for food stamps.
 Your countable resources, such as money in your bank account, cash and certain vehicles, cannot exceed a specific limit set by the program.
 However, this countable resource limit is slightly higher if at least one member of your household is elderly or disabled.

 If you currently receive government assistance from programs like the Temporary Assistance for Needy Families (TANF) or Supplement Security Income (SSI), your household may be categorically eligible for the SNAP program.
 These means-tested programs generally have the same eligibility requirements.
-Like these programs, you may only receive food assistance if you are a U.S. citizen or certain non-citizen.
+Like these other programs, you may only receive food assistance if you are a U.S. citizen or eligible non-citizen.
 Additionally, SNAP requires that you fulfill work requirements, which include registering for work and participating in employment and training programs, if you are assigned to do so by your state.
-To find out whether you meet eligibility requirements, the Food and Nutrition Service has an online pre-screening eligibility tool which can be used to determine your eligibility.
+The Food and Nutrition Service has an online pre-screening eligibility tool that you can use to determine your eligibility although this is not an official determination.

 How to Apply for Food Stamps